On behalf of The Law Office of Gustavo E. Frances, P.A.

 - Florida laws are intended to reduce any legal issues and conflicts that may arise between parents in and outside of court after enforcing a child support order.

-But do Florida’s child support laws really work in the way as it is intended?
+But do Florida’s child support laws really work in the way it is intended?
 Far from it.
-Our Fort Lauderdale child support lawyer from The Law Offices of Gustavo E. Frances warns that the existing family law legislature in Florida is complicated and far from perfect.
+Our Fort Lauderdale child support lawyer from The Law Office Of Gustavo E. Frances, P.A. warns that the existing family law legislature in Florida is complicated and far from perfect.

 If you are not legally represented by a skilled child support attorney, you may encounter a plethora of legal issues, pitfalls, and obstacles along the way.
 To name a few, the following issues may arise in the process of a child support battle or after an order has been put into place:

 - Custodial parents who interfere with the other parent’s time with the children in violation of the child support order.
 Why?
 Because the parent is trying to limit the other parent’s time with the child in order to increase his/her own time (and therefore increase child support);

-- Non-custodial parents who seek more parenting time with the child even though they are not interested in spending more time with their children or have no time for it.
+- Non-custodial parents seek more parenting time with the child even though they are not interested in spending more time with their children or have no time for it.
 Why?
 Because they want to decrease their child support;

 - Both custodial and non-custodial parents who maliciously and deliberately refuse to find a job, accept a promotion, or even voluntarily take a pay cut only to increase or decrease child support;

-- Parents who provide inaccurate information about their income to decrease child support.
+- Parents who provide inaccurate information about their income decrease child support.

 Needless to say, there are specific laws that punish parents for such things.
 If you believe that the other parent is engaging in any of the above-mentioned practices, speak to a Fort Lauderdale child support attorney immediately.

-Contact The Law Office of Gustavo E. Frances for a free case evaluation today.
+Contact The Law Office Of Gustavo E. Frances, P.A. for a free case evaluation today.
 Learn about your rights as a parent by calling our offices at 954-533-2756 or complete our contact form to get a free consultation.